fluid-checkout/fluid-checkout/readme.txt

 * Improved: Compatibility with theme Flatsome.
 Restore floating labels functionality.
 * Improved: Replaced text "Sign in" with "Log in" to make it consistent with other parts of the plugin and WooCommerce.
 * Improved: Change email field description to "Order number and receipt will be sent to this email address." and make it easier to change it through the new filter hook `fc_checkout_email_field_description`.
+* Fixed: Show account creation notice also when guest checkout is disabled.
 * Fixed: Mobile order summary "greyed out" when clicking the cart link on the site header in some themes.

 = 2.0.2 - 2022-07-12 =